 your 20s, try the following: take time to consider what is truly

-.
+important to you.
 Eliminate the non-essential to make room for these

 essentials.
 Make space in your life.
 Move slower.
 Focus on the